Heal. Recover. Blossom!

 Today, Thistle Farms is the largest survivor-run social enterprise in the United States, and their model has spread to over 50 communities around the world.

-Magdalene Omaha officially founded & community engagement activities began - always geared to amplifying the survivor’s voice.
+In April, Magdalene Omaha, Inc. officially founded & community engagement activities began - always geared to amplifying the survivor’s voice.

-Thistle Lights, our initial job training program, officially opened on Small Business Saturday.
+Thistle Lights, our survivor-led job training program, officially opened on Small Business Saturday in November.

 2019